-An Alabama 7 Day Notice to Comply or Vacate is a legal document written by the landlord and delivered to the tenant for a lease violation.
-This notice allows the tenant to correct the lease infractions or vacate and deliver possession within seven (7) judicial days (not counting weekends and legal holidays).
+An Alabama 7 Day Notice to Comply or Vacate is a legal eviction document delivered to the tenant for a curable breach of the lease, such as damaging property.
+The tenant has the right to correct the violation or move out within seven (7) judicial days (not counting weekends and legal holidays).

 When to Use an Alabama 7 Day Notice to Comply or Vacate

-Use an Alabama 7-Day Notice to Comply or Vacate to begin the eviction process if any of the below are true:
+Use a 7-Day Notice to Comply or Vacate to begin the eviction process in Alabama:

 - If the tenant committed a safety/health violation.